Bhutan Visitor Guide

 Dress for Bhutan:

-Dress Code for Entering Dzongs & Monasteries:
+Dress Code for Entering Dzongs, Monasteries & Lhakhangs: (Temples)

 - Women can wear a pashmina, or scarf, in lieu of a collared shirt to cover neck & shoulders.